wigingtont2/Model01-sketch/README.md

   - `PALMS + A`: Switch to the [ADORE](#adore-layer) layer.
 * We are also using [mouse keys][kaleidoscope:mouse-keys], [mouse gears][kaleidoscope:mouse-gears], and [macros][kaleidoscope:macros] for some of the features.
 * The keyboard can also communicate with the host bidirectionally, thanks to the [Focus][kaleidoscope:focus] plugin.
 See [Chrysalis][chrysalis] for a simple client.
+* With the help of the [EEPROM-Keymap-Programmer][kaleidoscope:eeprom-keymap-programmer] plugin, it is possible to dynamically remap a key without any kind of software installed on the host.

   [dvorak:prg]: http://www.kaufmann.no/roland/dvorak/
   [kaleidoscope:oneshot]: https://github.com/keyboardio/Kaleidoscope-OneShot